Pod-Point/laravel-aws-pubsub/README.md

 }
 ```

-Now, only the created and updated events for this Model will be published.
+Now only the created and updated events for this Model will be published.

 ### Custom Events